 For endurance athletes, it can be a good option.

 It is still high in fat, but it has more carbs than the traditional ketogenic diet.
 For athletes, increasing carbs could improve performance since carbs are a faster energy source than fats.
+Check out our Targeted Keto Plan for more information on keto for atheletes.

 Yes!
 You can do both.